 Statistics on the direct human and material costs of crime phenomena exist (e.g.: death tolls of crime waves).
 However, the disruption and recovery dynamics of daily routines of local communities — such as disruption of mobility patterns and economic activity — has yet to be systematically analyzed.

 With initial funding from the French Development Agency, DPA started a research line focused on the quantification, at a fine-grain and large scale, of the disruption and recovery dynamics induced by crime across population subgroups.
-As a result of the first research phase, DPA released the paper “Impact of Crime Shocks Across Gender and Socioeconomic Groups: A Large-Scale Mapping of Behavioral Disruption”, available below.
+As a result of the first research phase, DPA released the paper “Impact of Crime Shocks Across Gender and Socioeconomic Groups: A Large-Scale Mapping of Behavioral Disruption”.
 The paper was selected to be showcased at the 2018 Data For Good Exchange, organized by Bloomberg in NYC.

 DPA is currently expanding this research, with funding from the MIT Sloan Latin America Office and in collaboration with one of the largest Mexican banks.
 The study places the emphasis on the differentiated effects of crime shocks on population subgroups, as defined by gender, socioeconomic status, and their combination.
 Research activities are ongoing and results are expected to be published by end of 2019.